Speeding Up Distributed Machine Learning Using Codes: Coded Shuffling

 We consider a master-worker distributed setup, where the master node has access to the entire data-set.
-Before each {\it epoch} of the distributed algorithm, the master node shuffles the data points and sends each worker node some {\it coded functions} of the data, the worker nodes use the received information to decode and extract actual (shuffled) data points and train a local model; at the end of an epoch, the local models are averaged, and the process is repeated.
-See Fig.~\ref{fig:network} for a toy illustration.
+Before every {\it iteration} of the distributed algorithm, the master node randomly partition the entire data set into $n$ subsets, say $\ba_1, \ba_2, \ldots, \ba_n$.
+The goal of the shuffling phase is to distribute each of these partitioned data sets to the corresponding worker so that each worker can perform its distributed task with its own exclusive data set after the shuffling phase.